 In a separate concurrence, Justice John Marshall Harlan II found no “independent right to bring the mechanical facilities of the broadcasting and printing industries into the courtroom” within the First Amendment.
 He did, however, observe that “the day may come when television will have become so commonplace an affair in the daily life of the average person as to dissipate all reasonable likelihood that its use in courtrooms may disparage the judicial process.”

-Dissenters fear curtailment of right to know
+Dissenters feared curtailment of public's right to know

 Four dissenting justices, led by Potter Stewart, argued that the Court should “be wary of imposing any per se rule which, in the light of future technology, might serve to stifle or abridge true First Amendment rights.”
 Stewart was also deeply concerned by suggestions that “there are limits upon the public’s right to know what goes on in the courts.”